Overview

 Features

-PowSyBl provides a complete internal grid model with substations, voltage levels, AC and DC lines, two and three windings transformers, batteries, generators, loads, shunt and static VAR compensators, etc.
+PowSyBl provides a complete internal grid model with substations, voltage levels, AC and DC lines, two and three windings transformers, batteries, generators, loads, shunt and static VAR compensators, etc. The grid model can also be enhanced with extensions that complete the equipment modeling (short-circuit profile, measurements, position information, etc.).

 Node breaker topology